 Immunization Planning and Financing

 A web page that provides information and data about immunization financing in low- and lower-middle-income countries.

 Investing in Vaccines for the Developing World (2013)

-A fact sheet that details the high cost of developing and distributing vaccines, and outlines the innovative funding solutions designed to address these issues.
+A fact sheet that outlines innovative funding solutions designed to address the high cost of developing and distributing vaccines.